The present trust and its history

 As a Registered Charity (Number 204644), recent Trust accounts and reports are at the Charity Commission website here.
 We publish our annual accounts through this website so please feel free to have a look.

 Hobson’s Conduit Trustees celebrated the 400th anniversary of the Conduit in 2014.
-Previous Trustees have been H Matthew (the Cambridge grocer),and W Eaden Lilly (the Cambridge store founder).
+Previous Trustees have included H Matthew (the Cambridge grocer),and W Eaden Lilly (the Cambridge store founder).
 Although initially set up to bring clean drinking water into the City, the Trustees now maintain Hobson’s Brook for its heritage and environmental benefit.

 If you are interested in becoming a Trustee, please contact the Trust Chairman.

 John came to Fitzwilliam College in 1975, and became interested in Hobson’s Conduit because of the Trumpington Street runnels.
 While working for Lloyds Bank and commuting to London, he has passed over the Brook over 10,000 times.
 As a resident in Chesterton, John has taken a close interest in development in Cambridge and in conservation.
 John has an amateur interest in flora and fauna and became a Trustee in 2017.
 He became chairman of the Trust in 2020.

 Elisabeth Whittle is a garden and landscape historian with interests in Tudor and Jacobean gardens.
 She has supported the Garden History Society (now Gardens Trust) and was the Inspector of Historic Parks and Gardens in Wales.
 She is a Past-President of the Welsh Historic Gardens Trust and a Trustee of the National Botanic Garden of Wales.
 She joined Hobson’s Conduit Trust in 2018, and became vice-chairman in 2020.

 Steve is a geologist and ecologist with expertise in field survey techniques and laboratory analyses.
 His interests include geochemistry, water quality and sediment dynamics.
 His work in these areas as well the study of tephra, pollen, diatoms and plant macrofossils has enabled him to act as an expert witness, and to teach throughout East Anglia.
 Steve became a Trustee in 1989.